CSA & UL Standards Certification

 If you are selling your product in the US and Canada, you need to comply with the applicable nationally accepted UL & CSA (and possibly other) standards.
 F2 Labs can evaluate and test your product, help you through the certification process and enable you to get your US and Canadian certifications.

 While the product itself will be evaluated and tested for conformance with the appropriate UL/CSA standards, the manufacturer must also be able to demonstrate a Quality Control system to assure that all future products will continue to conform.
 This process includes an Initial Customer Application/Quality System Review, Initial Factory Inspection, and ongoing Quarterly Inspections.

 - Product Testing and Evaluation: A sample of your product and supporting documentation will be evaluated and tested to the applicable safety UL standard(s).

 - Initial Factory Inspection: Just prior to the issuance of your first certification an Initial Factory Inspection will be performed.
 This is done only once.

 - Annual Listing Fees: Annual Listing Fees can vary, please contact us for a quote of these fees.

 - Quarterly Inspections: Quarterly inspections, or follow-up visits, will be performed at each manufacturing site.
 During these visits, the inspector will review, among other things: production line tests, quality procedures and documentation, product revisions, required markings, etc.

-- Fees for the above services: Fees per facility vary depending on the number of product categories being listed, and inspection fees are dependent upon location of the facility.
+- Fees for the above services: Fees per facility vary depending on the number of product categories being listed, and inspection fees are dependent upon the location of the facility.

 If you have any questions about how to get your product certified to the UL and/or CSA standards, or any of the other services we offer, please contact us.
 We will be happy to discuss the process in more detail with you to meet your specific needs and requirements.

 UL/CSA Standards Testing